-- Y incentivize our key employees, who also will be our primary owners, to grow the profitability of our business and enhance our ability to retain and recruit talented professionals, - Ÿ better align the interests of all of our owners by using the net proceeds from this offering, and the net proceeds from the additional financing transactions, primarily to redeem membership interests in our firm held by the historical partners, and - Ÿ provide us with publicly traded securities, which we could use to finance strategic acquisitions in the future.
+- Ϋ́ incentivize our key employees, who also will be our primary owners, to grow the profitability of our business and enhance our ability to retain and recruit talented professionals, - Y better align the interests of all of our owners by using the net proceeds from this offering, and the net proceeds from the additional financing transactions, primarily to redeem membership interests in our firm held by the historical partners, and - Ÿ provide us with publicly traded securities, which we could use to finance strategic acquisitions in the future.

-This offering is a public offering of equity security units of Lazard Ltd, which will be the holding company for the public's common equity interests in Lazard Group.
+This offering is a public offering of Class A common stock of Lazard Ltd, which will be the holding company for the public's common equity interests in Lazard Group.
 Lazard Group holds our Financial Advisory and Asset Management businesses.

 This offering is one of a series of concurrent securities offerings that Lazard Ltd, Lazard Group and one or more of their subsidiaries intend to complete, which other offerings we refer to in this prospectus as the "additional financing transactions."
-The additional financing transactions consist of an offering, by means of a separate prospectus, of Class A common stock of Lazard Ltd, which we refer to in this prospectus as the "equity public offering," a private placement of senior unsecured notes of Lazard Group, by means of a separate offering memorandum, which we refer to in this prospectus as the "debt offering," and an investment agreement with IXIS-Corporate & Investment Bank, which we refer to in this prospectus as the "IXIS investment agreement."
-This prospectus shall not be deemed to be an offer to sell or a solicitation of an offer to buy any securities offered in the equity public offering or the debt offering or any securities to be acquired pursuant to the IXIS investment agreement.
-See "Description of Capital Stock-IXIS Investment in Our Common Stock," "Description of Indebtedness-IXIS Investment in Exchangeable Debt Securities" and "Description of Indebtedness-Lazard Group Senior Notes."
+The additional financing transactions consist of an offering, by means of a separate prospectus, of equity security units, which we refer to in this prospectus as the "ESU offering," a private placement of senior unsecured notes of Lazard Group, by means of a separate offering memorandum, which we refer to in this prospectus as the "IXIS as the "debt offering," and an investment agreement with IXIS-Corporate & Investment Bank, which we refer to in this prospectus as the "IXIS investment agreement."
+This prospectus shall not be deemed to be an offer to sell or a solicitation of an offer to buy any securities offered in the ESU offering or the debt offering or any securities to be acquired pursuant to the IXIS investment agreement.
+See "Description of Capital Stock-IXIS Investment in Our Common Stock," "Description of Indebtedness-IXIS Investment in Exchangeable Debt Securities" and "Description of Indebtedness."